 Rihanna honored for style at annual fashion awards

-Speaking of Rihanna before the show, designer Posen called the pop star a fashion risk-taker who skillfully melds red carpet glamour with a rebellious streak.
+Speaking of Rihanna before the show, designer Zac Posen called the pop star a fashion risk-taker, who skillfully melds red-carpet glamour with a rebellious streak.

 "She takes risks and she marches to her own drum and she knows what she likes," Posen told The Associated Press in an interview.
 "It's been an incredible journey."
 He recalled meeting the singer at his studio before she launched her first album.

 Rihanna also has a great appreciation for designers, Posen added: "That's why people love to dress her."